colinstokes/Laser-OS_cross-platform/README.md

 ![Enable Laser Output](http://prim8.net/files/Wickedlasers/enable_output.png)

+## macOS Port

+This project was originally Windows-only.
+The macOS compatibility was added by Colin Stokes, enabling cross-platform support for both Intel and Apple Silicon Macs.

+The macOS port includes:
+- Cross-platform CMake build system
+- Fixed string functions for macOS compatibility
+- Proper library linking with libusb and laserdocklib
+- TouchDesigner parameter and output channel fixes
+- Updated documentation and build instructions

 ## Building from Source

 This project now supports macOS in addition to Windows.
 To build from source: